Restaurant Email Examples

 1. Restaurant Welcome Email (by Goop Kitchen)

-Goop Kitchen has used a great welcome email with is perfect for connecting with new customers.
+Goop Kitchen has used a great welcome email which is perfect for connecting with new customers.

 • The whole email is a step-by-step section that people will enjoy reading.

-• Email copy is neutral, with no promotions in mind.
+• The email copy is neutral, with no promotions in mind.

 The purpose of welcoming the customer seems genuine, just what customers like about their favorite restaurants.